-Hence for a Y+6 tagged retainer taken out in January 2017 a refund can only be triggered by:
+Hence for a Y+6 tagged retainer taken out in January 2018-2020 a refund can only be triggered by:

-- (a). an allocation at the relevant ASEP made pursuant to QSEC in 2017 (to any other Shipper User), or 2018 and 2019 (to the relevant Shipper) User; or - (b). an allocation at the relevant IP ASEP made pursuant to the Annual Yearly Auction in 2017 (to any other Shipper User), or 2018 and 2019 (to the relevant Shipper) User; or - (c). a PARCA in respect of the relevant ASEP for which capacity allocation takes place in the period (where the PARCA is agreed with any other Shipper User or Reservation Party) March 2017 to February 2018, or (where the PARCA is agreed with the relevant Shipper User) at any time from March 2018 for the relevant period. - 54.
-The refund will be calculated annually after the March QSEC allocations (taking account, as appropriate, of February AMSEC allocations), or for a retainer taken out at an IP ASEP after the June Annual Quarterly Auctions (taking into account, as appropriate, the March Annual Yearly Auctions), from the difference in the peak allocated quantity for any month or quarter, in the relevant year (see paragraphs 50 and 52) minus the peak allocated quantity for any month or quarter, in the same year, before the retainer is taken out and then comparing this quantity to the retained quantity, if any.
-Where a full or partial refund is triggered this shall be paid in July following the relevant auction. - 55.
-If only part of the capacity covered by the retainer is allocated the refund will be reduced in proportion to the amount allocated. - 56.
-Where more than one Shipper User has been granted a retainer at an ASEP for the same period and some of the retained capacity is allocated, each Shipper User's refund shall be based on the proportion of their retained capacity at the relevant ASEP that has been allocated.
+- (a). an allocation at the relevant ASEP made pursuant to QSEC in 2018-2020 (to any other Shipper User), or 2019-2021 and 2020-2022 (to the relevant Shipper) User; or - (b). an allocation at the relevant IP ASEP made pursuant to the Annual Yearly Auction in 2018-2020 (to any other Shipper User), or 2019-2021 and 2020-2022 (to the relevant Shipper) User; or - (c). a PARCA or IP PARCA in respect of the relevant ASEP for which capacity allocation takes place in the period (where the PARCA or IP PARCA is agreed with any other Shipper User or Reservation Party) March 2018-2020 to February 20192021, or (where the PARCA or IP PARCA is agreed with the relevant Shipper User) at any time from March 2019-2021 for the relevant period. - 53.
+The refund will be calculated annually after the March QSEC allocations (taking account, as appropriate, of February AMSEC allocations), or for a retainer taken out at an IP ASEP after the May Annual Quarterly Auctions (taking into account, as appropriate, the previous July Annual Yearly Auctions), from the difference in the peak allocated quantity for any month or quarter, in the relevant year (see paragraphs 49 and 51) minus the peak allocated quantity for any month or quarter, in the same year, before the retainer is taken out and then comparing this quantity to the retained quantity, if any.
+Where a full or partial refund is triggered this shall be paid in July following the relevant auction. - 54.
+If only part of the capacity covered by the retainer is allocated the refund will be reduced in proportion to the amount allocated.

-14 A refund following the QSEC or Annual Yearly Auction in the year in which a retainer is taken out will be effected by not raising an invoice for the retainer, or by issuing simultaneous invoice and refund.
+&lt;sup>17 A refund following the QSEC Auction in the year in which a retainer is taken out will be effected by not raising an invoice for the retainer, or by issuing simultaneous invoice and refund.